How do I sell successfully on Walmart?

-Once Sam built the foundation of the model, based on real world historical data, Sam integrated the sales revenue information in order to optimize the model.
+Once we built the foundation of the model, based on real world historical data, we integrated the sales revenue information in order to optimize the model.

-His model also integrated break even amounts and investment payback periods, as well as other key performance indicators.
+This model also integrated break even amounts and investment payback periods, as well as other key performance indicators.

 Here is an example of what this model can look like:

 For a very helpful article on how the difference between gross income and net income, and how it relates to getting capital for your business, go here:

 Gross income vs. net income for bank business loans (The difference)

 How a large flooring manufacturer used a decision model to optimize their inventory management

 Using statistics, algebraic formulas and a variety of tools, we ran literally thousands of calculations to find the most optimal decision(s) to help this manufacturer save money on inventory.

 -- So your resources make the highest return possible!